 - iPhone 5S, SE, 6, 6 Plus, 6S, 6S Plus, 7, 7 Plus

 - iPad Air, Air 2, mini 2, mini 3, mini 4, Pro (12.9 inch ... both gens), Pro (9.7 inch), iPad (9.7 inch), Pro (10.5 inch)

 - iPod touch (6th gen)

 To get the iOS 11 public beta on your iPhone, you'll need to first enroll in the Apple Beta Software Program, then it's smooth sailing from there.
-The public beta just opened up on June 26, so no more waiting!
+The public beta for iOS 11 first opened up on June 26.
 If you're a developer, see the next section for downloading the iOS 11 dev beta.